mexxmillion/file_renamer/README.md

 ## Notes

 - Search and replace is applied to the filename stem, then the original extension is kept.
+- Preview updates immediately as you edit rename inputs or switch rename modes.
+- Only the active rename mode section is enabled in the UI to avoid ambiguity.
 - Sequence mode replaces the first run of `#` characters with a zero-padded index and maps `.ext` to the source file extension.
 - When `Rename in place` is disabled, a relative target such as `renamed` is created beside each source file.
 - Undo only reverts the most recent successful rename batch saved by the app.